Industry Articles

 Training to become a Specialist Plastic Surgeon

-The specialty of Plastic Surgery is one of nine surgical specialties governed by the Royal Australasian College of Surgeons (RACS).
-Entry into the Surgical Education and Training (SET) program is highly competitive.
+The specialty of Plastic Surgery is one of nine surgical specialties the Royal Australasian College of Surgeons (RACS) governs and entry into the Surgical Education and Training (SET) program is highly competitive.

-Trainees for Plastic Surgery are competitively selected based on their potential to become the best surgical leaders and ability to provide the highest quality of patient care.
+Selection as a Trainee is competitive and based on their potential to become the best surgical leaders and their ability to provide the highest quality of patient care.

 READ MORE